-The goal of this award is to develop novel concepts that may eventually lead to significant improvements in clinical outcome, including quality of life, for patients with brain tumours.
+This scheme promotes innovative approaches that could change our understanding, diagnosis and/or management of brain tumours.
+We aim to support development of novel concepts that may eventually lead to significant improvements in clinical outcome, including quality of life, for patients with brain tumours.

-The Expanding Theories awards are designed to allow exploration of theories with the potential to open new avenues of investigation.
+The awards are designed to allow exploration of theories with the potential to open new avenues of investigation.
 Projects funded through this scheme should be pilot awards.
-It is intended that this scheme will allow the generation of sufficient data to support a future grant application to a funder and build up confidence in the concept developed.
+It is intended that the scheme will allow the generation of sufficient data to support applications for larger scale projects to national/ international funding organisations.

-This funding should be allocated to cover direct costs for staff, including salaries, consumables and publication costs.
+Funding of up to £120,000 over a 24-month period can be requested per project.
+The funding should be allocated to cover direct costs for staff, including salaries, consumables and publication costs.
 Requests for capital / infrastructure will not be considered since it is expected that this will be available at the Lead Institution as well as all partner organisations.

-Grants will be awarded to the Principal Applicant's institution.
+Grants will be awarded to the principal applicant's institution.
 Funding can be allocated to co-investigator institutions with agreements put in place between all partner institutions.

 Relevance to brain tumours

 Expertise of applicants

 The Brain Tumour Charity is a member of the Association of Medical Research Charities (AMRC) and adheres to its principles of peer review.
 All applications will be considered by our Biomedical Scientific Advisory Board (SAB) alongside lay representatives of people affected by brain tumours.